Convert 38 Mm To Inches

 1 inch (in) ≈ 2.54 centimeters (cm)

 This approximation is widely accepted and provides sufficient accuracy for most purposes.
-The "≈" symbol signifies "approximately equal to," as the conversion factor is actually a slightly more complex decimal value.
-However, 2.54 cm/in is precise enough for everyday conversions.
+In practice, the "≈" symbol signifies "approximately equal to," as the conversion factor is actually a slightly more complex decimal value.
+That said, 2.54 cm/in is precise enough for everyday conversions.

 Converting 38 mm to Inches: Step-by-Step